Polestar 2 Review & Prices

 Performance and drive comfort

-With a more performance-angled setup, the Polestar 2 is excellent to drive, but it feels a bit firm where other EVs would be comfortable
+Being a more performance-oriented family car the Polestar 2 is excellent to drive, but it feels a bit too firm where it ought to be comfortable

 In town

-With the regen working at maximum, you get one-pedal driving which makes your life easy (You can also choose whether the car continues to creep forward or not when you’re at slower speeds), while you get lots of easy manoeuvrability from the steering.
-The turning circle of 11.5m across all versions of the 2 means that for a car that isn’t the smallest, you can make fairly tight turns in car parks or narrow streets.
+You can also choose whether the car continues to creep forward or not when you’re at slower speeds depending on your preference.
+An 11.5m turning circle across all versions of the Polestar 2 means that you can make tighter turns in car parks or narrow streets than in most cars of this size.

-The visibility out of the rear window is a little poor though, so it’s a good thing Polestar includes 360-degree cameras as standard across the line-up to help with that.
-The rimless wing mirrors also look excellent and provide a good view down the side.
+The visibility out of the rear window is a little poor, so it’s a good thing Polestar includes 360-degree cameras as standard across the line-up to help with that.
+The frameless side mirrors also look excellent while providing a good view behind you.

-But where you may find the 2 not to your liking is the ride comfort.
-Although it certainly isn’t uncomfortable, the suspension is on the firmer side and although the edges of bumps are rounded off nicely, you may find that bumps can be a bit sharp on initial contact and that shows up more at slower speeds.
+The hit-or-miss point to the Polestar 2 is its comfort around town.
+Although it certainly isn’t uncomfortable, the suspension is on the firmer side and although shallower bumps are rounded off nicely, you may find sharp dips and potholes can send a loud shudder through the cabin which shows up more at slower speeds.

 On the motorway

-Out on the open road you’ll find the Polestar 2 to be a capable cruiser.
-You do only get cruise control without distance control as standard, but the system is easy to start with the buttons on the steering wheel.
-You can have adaptive cruise by speccing the optional Pilot Pack – something that is worth your while if you travel long distances on a regular basis.
+Out on the open road you’ll find the Polestar 2 to be a capable long-distance vehicle.
+You only get regular cruise control as standard, but the system is still easy to use.
+The optional Pilot Pack adds the adaptive function; well worth having if you travel long distances on a regular basis.

-Once you’re there, there’s some tyre roar from the 19-inch alloy wheels as well as some wind flutter from the wing mirrors.
-But if you’ve got the radio playing, it’s barely noticeable and won’t drive you bonkers.
+There’s some tyre roar from the 19-inch wheels as well as some wind flutter from the wing mirrors at cruising speeds, but it won’t drive you bonkers.

-Changing the drive settings so the car will coast helps with efficiency too, as although there aren’t different drive modes per se, removing brake regeneration will help with making the most of your momentum and reduce battery usage.
+Changing the drive settings so the car will coast helps with motorway efficiency too, as although there aren’t different drive modes per se, disabling brake regeneration will make the most of your momentum and reduce battery usage.

 On a twisty road